junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Drawing the pistol from the holster at his waist in a smooth swing, he fires three shots into the ceiling.
 Some girls scream behind him.

-Elkins looks at him, reaching for something hidden underneath the bar stand.
+Elkins looks at him, reaching for something hidden beneath the bar stand.
 Supposedly a shotgun.

 "I suggest not."
 Dean shifts his aim toward him.
 The bartender stops moving, hands slowly rising.